 When it comes to Salesforce Maps, Salesforce does provide some instructions to try and help with the installation and configuration.
 How to access the Salesforce Maps app in Salesforce is simple.
 You can easily purchase the tool within the Salesforce AppExchange to add it to your account.

 To install Salesforce Maps after purchase, Salesforce has outlined these easy to follow steps.
 Keep in mind that after you install Salesforce Maps, the installed package appears as a trial for up to 72 hours.

 The important thing after installation will be to ensure your Salesforce Maps application is configured properly for use by your sales team.
 Initial configuration does take some time but once it is set up, the platform can help streamline most of your reps’ sales activities.

 To help with configuration, Salesforce has put together this in-depth video series that will walk you through the initial configuration setup.

 Because Salesforce is one of the most widely used sales CRMs, many alternative mapping tools have also made it very easy to integrate their platforms.
-For example, Map My Customers allows for seamless syncing between the two platforms.
-You can sync Salesforce contacts, accounts, tasks, and even events.
-Keeping your sales data clean consistent between the two platforms.
+For example, Map My Customers allows for seamless syncing between the two platforms, keeping your sales data clean and consistent.